ireneminhee/ireneminhee.github.io/_tabs/about.md

 ---
 # About Me

 Hi, I'm Irene Minhee Lee.
-My research interests include AI, HCI, and Robotics This blog is just a place where I dump my thoughts, ideas, and random findings.
+My research interests include AI, HCI, and Robotics.
+This blog is just a place where I dump my thoughts, ideas, and random findings.
 Feel free to reach out at ireneminheelee@gmail.com

 ## CV / Resume